ahmedalatawi/react-event-scheduler/README.md

 ![](./images/react-event-pic.gif)

 Event Scheduler is a React app that allows users to create events.
 An event can be anything, such as a sport event, team meeting, party announcement, personal advertisement, etc. An event consists of title, start and end date/time, and description.
+Events can also be shared on FB or Twitter.
 All events are public by default (visible to everyone).
-They can also be private (only visible to you) by checking the private checkmark.
+They can also be private (only visible to you) by checking the private checkbox.

-> You can only edit or remove an event if you're the owner of that event.

 ### [Demo](https://event-scheduler-demo.herokuapp.com/) :movie_camera: